leslief10/clock-app/README.md

 There were a couple of challenges with the APIs recommended by Frontend Mentor, so I had to pivot from [World Time API](http://worldtimeapi.org/) to [Time API](https://timeapi.io/) in order to set the time based on the visitor's IP address, and from [Programming Quotes API](https://programming-quotes-api.herokuapp.com/) to [Quotable](https://github.com/lukePeavey/quotable) to get the quotes.
 I also used another API that wasn't on the list, [ipify API](https://api.ipify.org?format=json) to get the IP address.

+Edit: I had to remove the API call to Quotable because the HTTPS certificate expired.
+Since a bunch of the free quote APIs are no longer working, I downloaded the JSON from [Programming Quotes API](https://github.com/mudroljub/programming-quotes-api) and called it a day.

-This was also the first time I used Vite to setup a project, so that was another tiny learning curve as well (rip create-react-app, you'll be missed).
+This was also the first time I used Vite to setup a project, so that was another learning curve as well (rip create-react-app, you'll be missed).

 ### Continued development